If you are the smartest person in the room, you are in the wrong room: Proof of Theorem

 \begin{proof} [Proof of Theorem~\ref{thm:2}] Let~$3\leq M\leq N$.
-Lemma~\ref{lem:impossible} shows that every~$g\in V_c$ has zero in-degree.
-Every~$g\in V_c$ forms strongly connected component of its own and has positive out-degree.
-Therefore, it is enough to prove that~$V\setminus V_c$ is a strongly connected component.
+Lemma~\ref{lem:impossible} shows that every~$g\in V_c$ has in-degree zero.
+Thus every~$g\in V_c$ forms strongly connected component of its own.
+Clearly any~$g\in V_c$ (in fact, any~$g\in V$) has positive out-degree.
+It remains to prove that~$V\setminus V_c$ is strongly connected.